This post may contain affiliate links. Please see my disclosure policy for details.

 Lumbini is a huge complex and some of the temples are still under construction.

 For example, the Cambodian temple is partly finished and won’t be completed until mid-2018.

 But, it’s still beautiful and worth a look outside at the progress!

-Our guide told us that there is going to be far more temples built here in the future.
+Our guide told us that there are going to be far more temples built here in the future.

-Only half the Cambodian temple was painted, half was under construction!
+Only half of the Cambodian temple was painted, half was under construction!
 Still beautiful though :)

 14. Consider cycling around

 A rickshaw was great as the heat was pretty hard to handle.
 Plus, it covered more ground in a short amount of time.